pytorch/tutorials/advanced_source/static_quantization_tutorial.rst

     # Convert to quantized model
     torch.ao.quantization.convert(myModel, inplace=True)
-    # may see a userwarning about needing to calibrate the model, this can be ignored.
+    # You may see a user warning about needing to calibrate the model.
+This warning can be safely ignored.
     # this warning occurs because not all modules are run in each model runs so some
     # modules may not be calibrated.
     print('Post Training Quantization: Convert done')